Drey: Construction

 In North America, dreys begin as a collection of small, gnawed-off branches bearing green leaves.
 The habit of harvesting these branches well before autumn (when the leaves would naturally fall) allows the leaves – though they turn brown – to adhere tightly throughout the winter.
-A finished drey is a hollow sphere, about 30 cm or more in diameter, with branches and other rough-hewn materials loosely woven on the outside and an inner surface lined with a variety of finer materials, such as grass, moss, leaves, shredded bark or pine needles.
+A finished drey is a hollow sphere, about 12 in or more in diameter, with branches and other rough-hewn materials loosely woven on the outside and an inner surface lined with a variety of finer materials, such as grass, moss, leaves, shredded bark or pine needles.
 There may be one, or occasionally two, entrance/exit holes in a drey, usually close to the bottom and oriented toward the trunk, which keeps rain out.
 A second hole is used for an escape route.
 The incomplete or flat dreys sometimes seen may be hot-weather sleeping platforms, or abandoned efforts built by very young, inexperienced squirrels.

 Drey construction materials and sizes differ according to squirrel species and region.
 Eastern gray squirrels, for example, tend to use the leaves, bark and twigs of deciduous trees such as beech, elm, and oak.
 Southern flying squirrels will often employ fungal rhizomorphs, deciduous leaves, bark and twigs in their nests, while northern flying squirrels often use shredded cedar bark (among other types of bark), lichens, mosses, leaves and twigs in their dreys.
 In the Pacific Northwest, the northern flying squirrel employs the common Bryoria lichen as the primary material.
-A drey is almost always at least 6 m above the ground, and flying squirrels build much higher.
+A drey is almost always at least 20 ft above the ground, and flying squirrels build much higher.

 Sometimes squirrels build their own dreys and sometimes they occupy a vacant drey that was previously constructed by another tree squirrel, often of a different species.
 Dreys must protect against the environment, and require constant upkeep to remain water- and predator-resistant.
 Squirrels often build more than one in a season, as reserve nests, lest the primary drey be disturbed by predators or overrun by fleas or lice.
 Some dreys have been observed in use for more than a decade by multiple generations of squirrels, although the average drey may be used only a year or two before being abandoned.
 If used repeatedly, squirrels must constantly maintain their drey, replenishing twigs and leaves as necessary.
 Remnants of an abandoned nest may be visible for years.